-Continuing in our super foods category, we talk about Chia Seeds in this post.
+Continuing in our superfoods category, we talk about Chia Seeds in this post.
 Although recently turned very popular, they are native to Central America and have been known/consumed for their health benefits for thousands of years.
-Picture below shows the plant.

 As little as 2 spoons of Chia will provide one with utmost nutrition in terms of fiber, proteins, Omega-3 fatty acids, Calcium, Magnesium, Iron, Potassium, and rich dose of Anti-oxidants.

-2. High fiber (soluble and insoluble) content keeps the digestive system on track and hence help keep gastro intestinal disorders at the bay.
+- High fiber (soluble and insoluble) content keeps the digestive system on track and hence help keep gastrointestinal disorders at the bay.

-3. They help maintain the blood sugar level as they significantly slow down decomposition of complex carbohydrates into simple sugars.
+- They help maintain the blood sugar level as they significantly slow down the decomposition of complex carbohydrates into simple sugars.
 This helps to regulate blood sugar spike.

 That being said, Chia seeds should be consumed in moderation on a daily basis to gain maximum benefit out of their properties and nutrient richness.

-3. Chia seeds form an excellent substitute to eggs and/or butter if you would like to go for vegan or egg free baking/cooking.
-For example, few spoon fulls of chia seeds can be added to pan cake mix to replace eggs.
+- Chia seeds form an excellent substitute for eggs and/or butter if you would like to go for vegan or egg-free baking/cooking.
+For example, a few spoon fulls of chia seeds can be added to the pancake mix to replace eggs.